dmcgits/dmcgits.github.io/mds/ISE102/week4_notes_wip.md

 3. 4 `string` constants:
    hat represent type-casting in film, and the actors best known for being in those roles.
 Some ideas: funny when angry lady, always shadey guy, cowboy, queen, goodlooking idiot guy, scary old lady.

+## Calculating things

+Calculate winnings?
+Or is week 5 soon enough?

 ## More on floating point numbers